 When you point the mouse to overlapping items, the frontmost item is selected by default.
 However, items that do not have any content, such as the mouse area, are typically located in front of items that do have content, such as rectangles or border images.
 To select items with content by default, click the button.

 To experiment with different component sizes, enter values in the Override Width and Override Height fields (1) on the canvas toolbar.
-The changes are displayed in the State pane (2) and on the canvas (3), but the property values are not changed permanently in the QML file.
+The changes are displayed on the canvas (2) and in the States pane (3), but the property values are not changed permanently in the QML file.
 You can permanently change the property values in the Properties pane (4).

 To change the canvas size, select Tools > Options > Qt Quick > Qt Quick Designer and specify the canvas width and height in the Canvas group.

 When you open QML files in the Design mode, the items in the file are drawn on the canvas.
 When you edit the item properties, the QML file and the image on the canvas might get out of sync.
 For example, when you change the position of an item within a column or a row, the new position might not be displayed correctly on the canvas.

 To refresh the image on the canvas, press R or select the (Reset View) button.

 © 2019 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.